tripitakit/embl-ebi-rest/README.md

 * ENAbrowser: "The European Nucleotide Archive (ENA) captures and presents information relating to experimental workflows that are based around nucleotide sequencing.
 A typical workflow includes the isolation and preparation of material for sequencing, a run of a sequencing machine in which sequencing data are produced and a subsequent bioinformatic analysis pipeline.
 ENA records this information in a data model that covers input information (sample, experimental setup, machine configuration), output machine data (sequence traces, reads and quality scores) and interpreted information (assembly, mapping, functional annotation)".
 Get entry by organism name with taxonSearch(), or single/multiple ids with idSearch()

-* Dbfetch: get an entry or a set of entries by the entry identifier from a database specifying the required data format and result style. get()
+* Dbfetch: get an entry or a set of entries by the entry identifier from a database specifying the required data format and result style.

 * DbfetchInfo: introspection of Dbfetch database meta-informations. db(), formats(), format(), styles()